Hong Kong acid attacks: 6 September 2009 incident

-An incident unrelated to the mass attacks of the summer occurred the evening of 6 September at Tung Choi Street.
-A shopkeeper couple (Ah Dee and Tam Chan) were assaulted by a man who had come to recover some HK$300,000 that they owed him for handbag supplies.
-In the middle of a brief altercation, the man, identified solely as "Tsz", whipped out a bottle and splashed the pair with acid, causing severe injuries to both and minor injuries to nine others.
+An incident unrelated to the mass attacks of the summer occurred in the evening of 6 September at Tung Choi Street.
+A shopkeeper couple (Ah Dee and his wife Tam Chan) were assaulted by a man who had come to recover HK$300,000 that they owed him.
+During the argument, the man, surnamed Tsz, "whipped out a bottle of acid and splashed the couple" causing severe injuries to both and minor injuries to nine others.
 He was captured on the scene, the wife having chased him, shouting, and thus attracting the attention of nearby police officers.
-Ah Dee had to be transferred to Queen Mary Hospital for emergency skin graft.
-Others were treated at Kwong Wah Hospital and, except for his wife, discharged later that evening.
+Ah Dee had to be transferred to Queen Mary Hospital for an emergency skin graft.
+Others were treated at Kwong Wah Hospital and, except for Tam, discharged later that evening.

 9 January 2010 incident

-On 10 January 2010, Police in Hong Kong arrested a man suspected of carrying out an acid attack in Temple Street.
-30 people were injured in this attack.
-On 11 January 2010, police ruled out the arrested man as a suspect.
+On 10 January 2010, police in Hong Kong arrested a man suspected of carrying out an acid attack in Temple Street that injured 30 people.
+The following day police ruled him out as a suspect.